DevOps vs. DevSecOps – What Is the Difference?

 It’s tempting to think that the addition of security is the only distinction between DevOps and DevSecOps.
 However, it isn’t that straightforward.
 Secure development is a multi-step process.

-While DevSecOps may appear to be a more advanced form of DevOps, they employ the same teaming phenomena for slightly different reasons, as DevOps is primarily concerned with releasing new software as rapidly as possible.
-On the other side, DevSecOps combines speed with security to provide a secure application as swiftly as feasible.
+While DevSecOps may appear to be a more advanced form of DevOps, they employ the same collaboration principles for slightly different reasons, as DevOps is primarily concerned with releasing new software as rapidly as possible.
+On the other side, DevSecOps combines speed with security to provide a secure application as swiftly as feasible, building on core DevOps pillars and essential principles that promote collaboration and automation.

 The purpose of DevSecOps is to encourage fast software development while maintaining security.
 DevOps developers should consider the security of their solution at every level of development, according to this ideology.

-DevOps vs. DevSecOps – which approach is better?
+DevOps vs DevSecOps – which approach is more suitable?

 A big benefit of adopting DevOps or DevSecOps to deliver software is the ability to develop and release a new product or re-create a current product within hours of commencing a project.
 It allows a developer to concentrate on constructing and developing the product, putting it into production with the help of a new team, and promptly distributing the new product to end consumers.